paddymul/buckaroo/README.md

 	* Simple UI for column level functions
 	* Shows generated python code
 	* Shows transformed data frame
-  * DCF server
+  * DCEF server
     * Serves up dataframes for use by frontend
-	* responds to dcf commands
+	* responds to dcef commands
 	* shows generated python code
   * Developer User experience
-	* define DCF commands in python onloy
+	* define DCEF commands in python onloy
-  * DCF Intepreter
+  * DCEF Intepreter
     * Based on Peter Norvig's lispy.py, a simple syntax that is easy for the frontend to generate (no parens, just JSON arrays)
-  * DCF core (actual transforms supported)
+  * DCEF core (actual transforms supported)
     * dropcol
 	* fillna
 	* one hot